maxludden/supergene-v2/books/book10/md/chapter-3145.md

 The most direct message was about Blood-Pulses.
 Han Sen knew the rules about them, such as how God Spirits gave them to humans.
 It was quite restricted.
 If a random human was given any Blood-Pulse, it would be pointless for the God Spirits.
 It might have even harmed them.

 Han Sen had seen that.
 He had forced the Feather Fairy to give Mister Yang a God Spirit Blood-Pulse.
 It was very awkward for the Feather Fairy.
-If he was not careful, the Feather Fairy might have been harmed because after giving Mister Yang a Blood – Pulse.
+If he was not careful, the Feather Fairy might have been harmed because after giving Mister Yang a Blood-Pulse.

 Giving humans a Blood-Pulse was good for God Spirits, but the humans who received a God Spirit Blood-Pulse needed to use their God Spirit Blood-Pulse to develop.
 The stronger the human was, the greater the benefits a God Spirit could receive.
 It made the God Spirits stronger.

 If a human with the God Spirit Blood-Pulse died, the God Spirit was also damaged.

-Selecting a good human to give a Blood – Pulse to was a very serious proposition for a God Spirit.
+Selecting a good human to give a Blood-Pulse to was a very serious proposition for a God Spirit.
 That was especially true when it came to inherited god-blood nobles.
 It might have far-reaching consequences that plagued the rest of their life.

 To summarize, they had to pick humans with talent and potential if they wanted to give out a God Spirit Blood-Pulse if they wanted to earn things and not lose things.